-- The laboratory shall have a documented procedure for washing labware, if applicable.
+- vi.
+Labware (Glassware and Plasticware) - 1.
+The laboratory shall have a documented procedure for washing labware, if applicable.
 Detergents designed for laboratory use shall be used. - 2.
-Glassware shall be made of borosilicate or other non-corrosive material, free of chips and cracks, and shall have readable measurement marks. - Labware that is washed and reused shall be tested for possible presence of residues that may inhibit or promote growth of microorganisms by performing the Inhibitory Residue Test annually, and each time the lab changes the lot of detergent or washing procedures. - 4.
+Glassware shall be made of borosilicate or other non-corrosive material, free of chips and cracks, and shall have readable measurement marks. - 3.
+Labware that is washed and reused shall be tested for possible presence of residues that may inhibit or promote growth of microorganisms by performing the Inhibitory Residue Test initially, and each time the lab changes the detergent formulation or washing procedures. - 4.
 Washed labware shall be tested at least once daily, each day of washing, for possible acid or alkaline residue by testing at least one piece of labware with a suitable pH indicator such as bromothymol blue.
-Records of tests shall be maintained.

-1.7.4 Data Acceptance/Rejection Criteria
+Records of tests shall be maintained. - 1.7.4 Data Acceptance/Rejection Criteria